 Forty resident artists a year come from all over the globe with various levels of experience to create sculptures on a massive scale—pieces that you can touch, climb on and interact with.
-Admission is free and the park is open 365 days a year, from dawn until dusk.
+Admission is free and the park is open 365 days a year, from 8 am – 8 pm.

 Scenic Riverboat Tours, Taylors Falls, MN

 For more than a century, riverboats have traversed the waters of the St. Croix River, visiting the logging towns along its banks.
 The tiered white vessels with their ornate smokestacks and huge red paddlewheels offered an affordable yet luxurious way to travel.
 Today, the Taylors Falls Queen and the Taylors Falls Princess tour the waters for fun.
 The towns have grown up and the forests have matured since the logging era, but the world-famous rock formations remain as they were in the mid-1800s.
 The Old Man of the Dalles, Lion’s Head, Turk’s Head and St. Croix cross are optimally viewed from the river.
 Boats run daily with luncheon, dinner, history and special event cruises available by reservation.

 St. Croix National Scenic Riverway Canoe Trip, Interstate Parks to Osceola Landing